greta-dev/greta/tests/testthat/_snaps/calculate.md

     Code
       calc_c <- calculate(c, values = draws)
     Error <simpleError>
-      the target greta arrays do not appear to be connected to those in the `greta_mcmc_list` object
+      the target <greta array>s do not appear to be connected to those in the `greta_mcmc_list` object

 # stochastic calculate works with mcmc samples & new stochastics